pnhalim/cse598-social-networks/DEPLOYMENT_SUMMARY.md

    - Output Directory: Auto-configured via `vercel.json`

 3. **Database** (Storage tab)
-   - Create Vercel Postgres database if using Option A
+   - Create Neon Postgres database if using Option A
+   - Install Neon integration from Marketplace if needed

 ## 📚 Documentation